 During the course on race and reconciliation with the group of Union and Lane students, Walls shared pieces of her story.
 Inconsistent pieces.
 She said, “I think we have this false impression that all the pieces of me fit together like a perfect image.”

-We are too afraid people will not see us, all of us.
-And the irony is fandoms are comfortable with accepting the many identities.
-After all, I’m no X-23.
+We are too afraid people will not see us, all of us, and the irony is fandoms are comfortable with accepting the many identities.
+After all, I’m not X-23.

 When I, my sister, and my brother-in-law walked into the convention center, we made our way to the “shopping” area.